By: Jay Mittelman

 There is a misconception that the purpose of a performance review is to reprimand or take someone to task for their mistakes.
 Instead, the plan should be to walk away from a meeting with positive attributes reinforced and a plan filed for improvement.
 Consider using phrases that communicate this tone, such as: “We are looking to help you perform at your best.”

 Of course, there still may be things you wish to improve.
-If someone is showing up late to work, or has a bad attitude, they can still be made aware and encouraged to do better.
-If there is a way to quantify those shortcomings with data as noted above, it is good idea to do so.
+If someone is showing up late to work or has a bad attitude, they can still be made aware and encouraged to do better.
+If there is a way to quantify those shortcomings with data as noted above, it is a good idea to do so.

 All of these changes can be made easily with the help of an automated system.
 It provides reminders for everyone involved, including management, HR, and the staffer in question.
 Customized alerts can be sent well in advance of scheduled meetings, along with forms or questionnaires associated with that talk.

 Automation also means processes are fully transparent.
 Notes and processes from previous meetings can be reviewed by both parties (and HR personnel) to determine if expectations are being met.
-There are points systems available, so that workers can receive points for attending a meeting or hitting a business goal.
+There are points systems available so that workers can receive points for attending a meeting or hitting a business goal.
 The HR admin also gets a copy of all reports filed and points earned, allowing them to rate employees with accuracy.

-From the moment you onboard a new employee, you’ve dedicated yourself and your business to investing significant capital in that person.
+From the moment you onboard a new employee, you’ve dedicated yourself and your business to invest significant capital in that person.
 Regular reviews, conversations, or check-ins are a great way to leverage that investment.
 They foster ambition and drive, helping your team to build toward promotions and financial success, and identifying natural leaders in the process.

 You have faith in your staff—that’s why you hired them in the first place.
 Allow them to rate themselves as part of the evaluation process.
 You will be surprised at how insightful they are when it comes to their own strengths and faults.
-Allowing them to weigh in without judgement also prompts important discussions.
+Allowing them to weigh in without judgment also prompts important discussions.